ucb-ist-drupal/ucberkeley_cas-7/README.txt

 cas_attributes (includes cas_ldap)
 ldap (includes ldap_servers and others)

-Since UCB CAS installs multiple modules on your site, it's install process will ensure that those modules do not already exist on your site.
-If conflicting files are found an friendly message will appear and the installer will abort.
+Since UCB CAS installs multiple modules on your site, its install process will ensure that those modules do not already exist on your site.
+If conflicting files are found a friendly message will appear and the installer will abort.

 If you see this error message when you enable the module, check the